barnabycollins/blog/_posts/2023-05-02-sound-tech-for-djs.markdown

 inputs.

 XLR cables are expensive, but good quality cables are worth it for their reliability.
-Bad quality connectors are typically made of aluminium and feel light or hollow in the hand, whereas good quality connectors feel more solid and are made of steel.
+Bad quality connectors typically feel light or hollow in the hand, whereas good quality connectors feel more solid and are made with tougher materials.
 The above connectors are the good kind - the XLR standard was designed by Neutrik and their plugs are still generally thought to be the best.

 ### 6.35mm (1/4")